-The CLS Program expressly prohibits sexual harassment in all of its programs.
-This policy applies to the conduct of all students, staff, and third parties that work with CLS Program participants.
+The CLS Program, which includes CLS Spark, expressly prohibits sexual harassment in all of its programs.
+This policy applies to the conduct of all students, staff, and third parties that work with CLS Program and CLS Spark participants.

 When CLS Program staff know of possible sexual harassment, they will take appropriate steps to investigate or otherwise determine what occurred.
 If an investigation reveals that a violation of this policy occurred, CLS Program staff will take prompt and effective steps reasonably calculated to end the harassment, eliminate the hostile environment, prevent the harassment from recurring, and, as appropriate, remedy its effects.